onebeyond/rascal/README.md

 ##### type

 Declares the exchange type.
 Must be one of direct, topic, headers or fanout.
-The default configuration sets the exchange type to "topic" unless overriden.
+The default configuration sets the exchange type to "topic" unless overridden.

 ##### options